-Qualified volunteers-For the purposes of this plan, qualified volunteers would include individuals identified through an NPS-developed application and selection process.
-Before assisting with removal actions with firearms, these individuals would need to meet a number of requirements including
+Qualified Volunteers-For the purposes of this plan, qualified volunteers would include individuals identified through an NPS-developed application and selection process.
+Before assisting with removal actions with firearms, these individuals would need to meet a number of requirements including the following:

-- filling out a registration form; - obtaining a Hunter Education Certificate or card; - presenting registration of the firearm to be used and a Hawai'i hunting license; - providing their own transportation; and - being able to spend a minimum of eight hours hiking over rough terrain.
+- Filling out a registration form; - Obtaining a Hunter Education Certificate or card; - Presenting registration of the firearm to be used and a Hawai'i hunting license; - Providing their own transportation; and - Being able to spend a minimum of eight hours hiking over rough terrain.